Naman7877/Naman7877/README.md

 - 👋 Hi, I’m @Naman7877
 - 👀 I’m interested in lerning new skill
-- 🌱 I’m currently learning app development and python
+- 🌱 I’m currently learning app development and React
 - 💞️ I’m looking to collaborate on app development python/java projects
 - 📫 How to reach me ... namankhandelwal755@gmail.com